 KPP is a Municipal Energy Agency organized under K.S.A.
-12-885, through and including K.S.A.
-12-8, 111, of the state of Kansas to provide a means for municipal electric systems in Kansas to jointly plan, finance, acquire, and operate electrical power supply facilities necessary to meet the electrical energy requirements of their consumers.
+12-885 through and including K.S.A.
+12-8, 111, of the state of Kansas to provide a means of municipal electric systems in Kansas to jointly plan, finance, acquire, and operate electrical power supply facilities necessary to meet the electrical energy requirements of their consumers.
 KPP is not a discretely presented component unit of the state of Kansas, nor is it included in the financial statements of the state of Kansas.

 KPP provides electric power services under its operating agreement and a power purchase contract for wholesale electric energy, both of which are adopted by each member city.
-The term of the operating agreement is governed by termination language in the power purchase contract, but the member shall remain responsible for its respective shares of any obligations made on its behalf prior to its notice of cancellation and shall be entitled to its respective shares of any entitlements obtained for which it has paid when due, subject to the terms under which the entitlements were obtained.
+The term of the operating agreement is governed by termination language in the Power Purchase Contract; but the member shall remain responsible for its respective shares of any obligations made on its behalf prior to its notice of cancellation and shall be entitled to its respective shares of any entitlements obtained for which it has paid when due, subject to the terms under which the entitlements were obtained.

-KPP's 2021 membership includes 23 cities that are considered long-term members in that each has signed an exclusive 20-year power purchase contract with KPP, the term of which is the later of 20 years from the First Supplemental Power Purchase Contract date or the date upon which the principal, premium, and interest on all bonds are paid in full and the bonds are retired.
-An additional member city has signed a 20year power purchase contract with KPP, whose term is from the First Supplemental Power Purchase Contract date.
+KPP's 2022 membership includes 23 cities that are considered long-term members in that each has signed an exclusive 20-year power purchase contract with KPP, the term of which is the later of 20 years from the First Supplemental Power Purchase Contract date or the date upon which the principal, premium, and interest on all bonds are paid in full and the bonds are retired.
+An additional member city that previously signed a 20-year power purchase contract with KPP, with the term being from the First Supplemental Power Purchase Contract date, signed the long-term member contract January 2023.
 The net result is that each member pools any existing power purchase contracts with KPP resources, except for agreements with the Western Area Power Administration, which are retained by the cities that have them.
-Each generating member also assigns its internal generating units to KPP's resource pool if the units meet KPP's requirements as designated network resources under Southwest Power Pool reliability standards.
+Each generating member also assigns its internal generating units to KPP's resource pool if the units meet KPP requirements as designated network resources under Southwest Power Pool reliability standards.